Projective measure without projective Baire: Stratification

-\end{enumerate} If we omit $\pss$ and no \pre stratification system can be deduced from the context, we mean that there exists a \pre stratification system $\pss$ witnessing that $R$ is stratified.
-When we say \emph{stratified on $[\lambda_0, \lambda_1)$}, we mean of course stratified on $[\lambda_0, \lambda_1)\cap\Reg$ etc. \end{dfn} Conditions (\ref{continuous}) and (\ref{exp}) are important to preserve stratification in (infinite) iterations.
-The second part of (\ref{centering}) was introduced to allow for amalgamation (see section \ref{sec:amalgamation}), but is also useful to control the diagonal support in iterations (see below).
+\end{enumerate} If we omit $\pss$ and no prestratification system can be deduced from the context, we mean that there exists a prestratification system $\pss$ witnessing that $R$ is stratified.
+When we say \emph{stratified on $[\lambda_0, \lambda_1)$}, we mean of course stratified on $[\lambda_0, \lambda_1)\cap\Reg$. \end{dfn} Conditions~(\ref{continuous}) and (\ref{exp}) are important to preserve stratification in (infinite) iterations.
+The second part of (\ref{linking}) was introduced to allow for amalgamation (see Chapter \ref{sec:amalgamation}), but is also useful to control the diagonal support in iterations (see below).